BBC-Esq/WhisperSpeech2/README.md

 # 🎙️ WhisperSpeech2

 An Open Source text-to-speech system built by inverting Whisper.
-This is a fork of [WhisperSpeech](https://github.com/collabora/WhisperSpeech) optimized for inference that introduces ⚡"cuda graphs"⚡ for faster inference and less compute resources.
+This is a fork of [WhisperSpeech](https://github.com/collabora/WhisperSpeech) optimized for inference that introduces ⚡"cuda graphs"⚡ for faster inference.

 ## 🚀 Installation